This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Backup and Recovery

-Whatever data store you pick, you’ll want to think through your backup and recovery strategy: that is, how to
+Whatever data store you pick, you’ll want to think through your backup-and-recovery strategy—that is, how to

 protect your company from disaster scenarios that cause you to lose your data.
 Losing your company’s data can do

-tremendous damage, or even put you out of business.
-Broadly speaking, there are three types of disaster scenarios you
+tremendous damage or even put you out of business.
+Broadly speaking, you need to protect against three types of disaster scenarios:

 Data loss